Realization principle of accounting – Definition

 A very important issue is that when the profit should be considered?
-This realization principle of accounting is one of the pillars of modem accounting; it gives birth to the Accrual System of Accounting.
+The realization principle of accounting is one of the pillars of modem accounting; it gives birth to the Accrual System of Accounting.

 This principle guides that the profit should be realized when the goods are transferred to the buyer.
 According to this concept, revenue should be recognized when goods are sold or services are rendered, Whether cash has received or not.
 Similarly, an expense should be recognized when goods are bought or services are received, whether cash has paid or not.